open-make/RHardware-minimaltemplate/README.md

 # Open source hardware documentation toolkit

-> This repository home is on codeberg, it is mirrored on github.
+> This repository home is on codeberg, it is mirrored on github, where the book is deployed.
 > Please prefer the codeberg repository to open issues.

 ## Vision: making documenting OSH projects easier.